JoannaPicetti/Global-Government-Digital-Economy-New-Social-Contract-/README.md

 To do this, we are starting to unify the entire world with Special Economic zones first,

-like the European Economic Community but starting from small countries, the mission is to unify the entire planet earth.
+like the European Economic Community but starting from small countries, of course, the mission is to unify the entire planet earth.

 Yet we have to start joining little by little first.